Mean-field limit of non-exchangeable systems: A new hierarchy

 \section{A new hierarchy}

-To make some of the calculations in this section rigorous, let us introduce a variant of the original system \eqref{independ} for the $\bar f_i$ which includes an artificial diffusion term:
+To make some of the calculations in this section rigorous, let us introduce a variant of the original system \eqref{independ} for the $\bar f_i(t,\cdot) :=\Law (\bar X_i(t))$ which includes an artificial diffusion term:

-With identical arguments as in Proposition \ref{propindependence} introducing a Wiener process in \eqref{eq1-independ} with variance $2\,\nu\, t$ we can deduce \eqref{independnu}.
-This can be done starting from system \eqref{eq1} with a noise $dW_i$, where the $W_i$ are $N$ independent Wiener processes
+With identical arguments as in Proposition \ref{propindependence} introducing a Wiener process in the McKean process \eqref{eq1-independ} with variance $2\,\nu\, t$ we can deduce \eqref{independnu}.
+More specifically, this can be done starting from system \eqref{eq1} with a noise $dW_i$, where the $W_i$ are $N$ independent Wiener processes

 Of course \eqref{independ} is just a special case of \eqref{independnu} with $\nu=0$.
 As in the case without diffusion, in \eqref{independnu} there is an abrupt rupture of symmetry caused by the presence of potentially heterogeneous weights $w_{ij}$.
 Indeed, even for identical initial data $\bar f_i^0$, the intrinsic dynamics instantaneously yields non-exchangeable distributions $\bar f_i(t)$ for any $t>0$.
 This prevent us from reducing the system \eqref{independnu} of $N$ coupled PDEs to a single Vlasov-McKean type PDEs in the usual way as in the classical setting with uniform weights.
 In addition, there is no realistic hope to identify the limit of each individual $\bar f_i$ as $N\rightarrow \infty$.
 However, we may still be able to study the limit of appropriate averaged statistics.
 In this section, we shall introduce a natural family of observables that will allow determining a closed averaged description of \eqref{independnu} in terms of an infinite hierarchy of PDEs.
 For such a novel hierarchy we study uniqueness and stability under the presence of artificial diffusion ($\nu>0$).
 Although an analogous result is still open for the hierarchy in the absence of artificial diffusion ($\nu=0$), we shall prove that the stability can still be recovered for the full initial system \eqref{independ} under appropriate regularity of the initial data.